You’re in Lisbon, taking a leisurely stroll and enjoying the sunny weather.

 So the Biblioteca Pública do Porto is a public library in the city of Porto.
 It has a collection of over 500,000 books, including rare and out-of-print titles.

-The library is housed in an 18th c. convent, and it’s beautiful – there’s a lovely small plaza surrounded by gorgeous azuelos.
+The library is housed in an 18th-century convent, and it’s beautiful – there’s a lovely small plaza surrounded by gorgeous azulejos.
 It’s a really peaceful place to relax.

 I haven’t taken an official tour, but it’s on my list.
 The library is small, but it has plenty of seats for weary travelers and free wifi!
 They also have an online catalog that they’re actively working on to include all of their holdings.
 Many of these are not online, but the staff is very helpful.